-Key to the realization of equality and nondiscrimination are the observance and actualization of the following key processes that enable counties to ensure that resources are allocated for the purposes of uplifting the SIGs a) Gender Responsive Planning: Refers to the process of applying the results of gender analysis to bridge the gaps/inequalities identified between women and men through the planning and designing the implementation of various process, policies and programmes at various levels.
+Key to the realization of equality and non-discrimination are the observance and actualization of the following key processes that enable counties to ensure that resources are allocated for the purposes of uplifting the SIGs.

+- a) Gender Responsive Planning: Refers to the process of applying the results of gender analysis to bridge the gaps/inequalities identified between women and men through the planning and designing the implementation of various process, policies and programmes at various levels.
 It includes taking appropriate actions to bring the marginalized groups to an equal standing with others.
 It ensures that equitable opportunities and equal outcomes are achieved for men and women, boys and girls.
-It pushes planners from being gender blind to being gender sensitive.

-b) Gender Responsive Budgeting: The analysis of the impact of the actual county expenditure and revenue on women and girls as compared to men and boys.
-This helps in deciding how policies need to be adjusted and where resources need to be re-allocated to address poverty and gender inequality.

-c) Gender Integration:

-Refers to an organic process, akin to a living tree.
+It pushes planners from being gender blind to being gender sensitive. - b) Gender Responsive Budgeting4: The analysis of the impact of the actual County expenditure and revenue on women and girls as compared to men and boys.
+This helps in deciding how policies need to be adjusted and where resources need to be re-allocated to address poverty and gender inequality. - c) Gender Integration: Refers to an organic process, akin to a living tree.
 At the root of the process is the political will.
 An organization with strong political will, like a tree with strong roots, can support the development of three vital branches: Technical capacity, accountability and a positive organizational culture.
 Integrating gender into an organization's activities and structures has both external and internal implications.
 Externally, gender integration fosters participation of and benefits to women and men in an organization's initiatives or services equally, internally, gender integration promotes women's leadership and equality in an organization's own policies and structures.
-Both men and women including the youth and persons with disabilities must be able to take up to compete for the available opportunities and access services.
-The affirmative action to promote these SIGs must be respected and observed.

-Gender Mainstreaming: which is the process of accessing the implications for women and men of any planned action, including legislation, policies or programmes in all
+Both women and men including the youth and persons with disabilities must compete for the available opportunities.
+The affirmative action to promote these SIGs must be respected and observed. - d) Gender Mainstreaming5: which is the process of accessing the implications for women and men of any planned action, including legislation, policies or programmes in all areas and at all levels is a major issue to be considered.

-Unmasking ethnic minorities and marginalized communities in Kenya, who and where in Kenya.
-NGEC, 2017.

-Politically, the minority has been seen from the perspective of the numbers of elected MCAs in the County Assemblies.
-The party with the least elected leaders is considered a minority which does not address the issue of minority communities.

-The County Assembly Gender Responsive Budgeting Guide; The Society of Clerks at the Table in Kenya (SOCATT-K) 2018 areas and at all levels is a major issue to be considered.
 It is a strategy for making women's as well as men's concerns and experiences an integral dimension of the design, implementation, monitoring and evaluation of policies and programmes in all political, economic and societal spheres so that women and men benefit equally and inequality is not perpetuated.
 The ultimate goal is to achieve gender equality.
+Gender is a crucial factor of development and therefore counts in the equation of prosperity, wellbeing and general living standards.
+Some of the issues to be considered when carrying out a gender mainstreaming exercise in the County include:

-Gender Mainstreaming Guidelines (Working towards Gender Equality Through Gender Responsive National Policy and Planning: Office of the Prime Minister, Ministry of State for Planning, National Development and Vision 2030, November 2011
+5 Gender Mainstreaming Guidelines (Working towards Gender Equality Through Gender Responsive National Policy and Planning: Office of the Prime Minister, Ministry of State for Planning, National Development and Vision 2030, November 2011